Incept5/inception-ai-poc/README.md

 * Which LLM model you are using
   * Will query Ollama for the list of installed models

+## System Improver Bot

+You can select the System Improver Bot from the UI to chat with this current system and suggest updates etc You can say things like:

+    "add a new rag bot that uses the iso20022 retriever and is an expert in all things ISO20022"

+And it will think about it and generate some code for you which you can view by clicking on the "Files" button.
+If you are happy with the code you can click on "Update Files" button to update the running system with the new code.

 ![docs/images/inception-ui.png](docs/images/inception-ui.png)

 # Example Bots